ingelby/horoscopeandastrology/README.md

-# horoscopeandastrology
-Handler for horoscopes-and-astrology.com API
+# Yii2 Horoscope and Astrology